nikijaz/agh-bot/README.md

     cd agh-bot/
     ```

-2. Create `.env` file with your configuration.
+2. Create `.env` file with your secrets.
 You can use `.env.example` as a template.
+3. Modify `config.toml` with your bot configuration.
-3. Create `anecdotes.txt` file with anecdotes, each separated by "`***`".
+4. Create `anecdotes.txt` file with anecdotes, each separated by "`***`".
-4. Install dependencies:
+5. Install dependencies:

     ```shell
     uv sync
     ```

-5. Make changes to the code.
+6. Make changes to the code.

-6. Verify your changes by running the bot:
+7. Verify your changes by running the bot:

     ```shell
     uv run main.py
     ```

-7. Check for any typing, linting or formatting issues:
+8. Check for any typing, linting or formatting issues:

     ```shell
     mypy .